pnp/pnpcore/docs/using-the-sdk/readme.md

 If you don't have a Microsoft 365 tenant you can, for developer purposes, always request [a free developer tenant](https://developer.microsoft.com/en-us/microsoft-365/dev-program) and use that for developing and testing your applications.
 When your organization already uses Microsoft 365 it's still a good practice to develop and test your applications on a non production tenant, such as the [free developer tenant](https://developer.microsoft.com/en-us/microsoft-365/dev-program).

+## Learning from live code via Polyglot notebooks

+If you want to read about PnP Core SDK, see the needed code and even execute the code against your tenant then checkout our Polyglot notebooks!
+Using Visual Studio Code you interactively use PnP Core SDK with your tenant, the available notebooks can be found [here](../../docs/polyglot/readme.md).

 ## Referencing the PnP Core SDK in your project

 The recommended approach is to use the preview [PnP.Core nuget package](https://www.nuget.org/packages/PnP.Core) together with the [PnP.Core.Auth nuget package](https://www.nuget.org/packages/PnP.Core.Auth).
 The former is the actual PnP Core SDK library, while the latter is an helper library that provides a useful set of Authentication Providers to authenticate against Azure Active Directory.